 (c) Medical Clearances

-School may wish to record the medical checks they have completed on new members of staff on the SCR as well.
+Schools/Trusts may wish to record the medical checks they have completed on new members of staff on the SCR as well.
 These checks must have been completed to verify the person’s suitability to start in the post.

 KCSIE states schools must, when appointing new staff (paragraph 154):